 Google Images is a popular search engine that works differently than its main one.
 Instead of words or phrases, users have the option to upload a picture and search through it.
 Next, Google algorithms scan its databases of indexed details.
 After that, it shows you any relevant profile on any known social media site.

 The main issue with Google is that it only indexes the details that a social network allows.
-In other words, if someone has a profile on Facebook, for example, and that account has been indexed, then there could also be the profile picture of that person behind.
+In other words, if someone has a profile on Facebook, for example, and that account has been indexed, then there could also be a profile picture of that person behind.
 Consequently, you can search social media by photo with Google, but only for indexed data.

 On the other hand, another person on the same website might have an active profile.
 But they blocked search engines from letting others find them there.
 This means Google crawlers won’t be able to add that page to the index because of the user’s privacy settings.